 Bipolar disorder affects an estimated 4.4% of American adults at some point in their lives.
-For those living in or around Phoenix, Glendale, Surprise, and Gilbert, Arizona, 2nd Chance Treatment Center serves as a valuable diagnostic and treatment resource for bipolar disorder.
+For those living throughout the greater Phoenix, Arizona area, 2nd Chance Treatment Center serves as a valuable diagnostic and treatment resource for bipolar disorder.
 To learn more about screening and treatment options, schedule a visit using the simple online tool or over the phone.

 Once called manic-depressive illness, bipolar disorder is a brain disorder characterized by sudden and unprovoked changes in mood and behavior.
 It causes you to transition between periods of feeling elated and incredibly energetic to feeling depressed and lethargic.

 Bipolar disorder can make it very difficult to maintain healthy relationships, employment, or other aspects of a “normal” life.
 Seeking treatment is essential to achieving a measure of stability.

 There are several different types of bipolar disorder, although all are marked by easily identifiable shifts in mood and activity levels.

 This condition includes manic episodes that go on for a week or more, or are so pronounced that hospitalization is required.
 Depressive episodes tend to last two weeks or longer, and a mix of manic and depressive symptoms are possible at the same time.

 This condition involves alternating depressive periods with less severe manic episodes.